 Only some of the trails we ride are fully uplifted.
 We will always take you as far as possible with our uplift van, however the remote nature of many of the trails we ride makes it impossible to go by van all the way to the top.

 Sometimes we pedal up, sometimes we push and sometimes there's a bit of a hike-a-bike.
 For us, getting to the top is part of the experience and makes these bits of golden single track feel even more exclusive.

-We will make sure to plan your week of riding to make it as mixed as possible and to cater to your requests and group fitness level.
+We will make sure to plan your riding to make it as mixed as possible and to cater to your requests and group fitness level.

 Historically most trails found in the Norwegian mountains are old access trails used for transporting the animals between the winter and summer farms.
 If you see an old farm down by the fjord side, it is sure to have a smaller and much more primitive sibling up on the nearest mountain top, a summer farm.